Proper Maintenance of Recurve Bow

 As a piece of outdoor equipment, your bow needs to store correctly after use.
 Keep in mind, most of the time, due to incorrect storing causes damage to your bow parts.
 So, now I’m going to tell you the proper storing of a recurve bow.

 In this stage of storing, you have to start with a better clean-up.
 Due to outdoor use, your bow often gets dirty and muddy.
 You must unstring your bow and don’t forget to remove the limbs if it is a takedown bow.
 Clean your bow carefully, the riser, limbs, bowstring and other accessories must be clean before storing.
 I wish the video will help you

 Try to store your loving bow in a bow case.
 Actually, this is the proper way of saving a recurve bow.
 The bow case protects your bow limbs and risers to get an extra curve.
 It also helps you to carry your bow with you.

 Many soft and hard cases are available on the market.
 Soft bow cases consist of sturdy fabrics or synthetic materials.
 A soft bow case is not always good for your bow.
 But the hard cases are made of stiff plastic to keep your bow safe inside.
 You can choose one as per your requirement.
 I recommend the hard boxes if it is available, they are the right conservator.

 Storing Recurve Bow Without Case

-Though it’s not the right way to store a bow without a bow case, but people often do it.
-But sometimes the longbow has to be stored this way because of the rarity of there cases.
+Though it’s not the right way to store a bow without a bow case, people often do it.
+But sometimes the longbow has to be stored this way because of the rarity of their cases.
 In all these circumstances try hanging it high off the ground somewhere.
 Never store your bow in the reach of children and pets.
 Be sure to cover your bow to keep it dust-free when stored without a bow case.

 Be Careful About Pressure, Heat and Damp